 As a result, σ becomes,

 So the total energy (W) is,

-In the Bohr-Sommerfeld quantization condition, the following relations are used,
+In the Bohr-Sommerfeld quantization condition ( this p.10-11 ), the following relations are used,

 where the angular momentum p is constant.